-We are making a better world for candidate, voters, discourse, and decency.
+Your care is making a better world for candidates, voters, discourse, and decency.
 This in no way attempts to abrogate NY Times v Sullivan.
 It does seek to have Sullivan enforced the way the Supreme Court intended.
-That means there is high liability for publishing falsities about public officials "with knowledge that if was false or with reckless disregard for the truth".
+That means there is high liability for publishing falsities about public officials "with knowledge that it was false or with reckless disregard for the truth".

 So let this impel some courts to do so, and let attorneys bring suit to both reward victims, and deter evildoers:

 The value of a Resistance candidate's political reputation is potentially in the billions.
 You who maliciously or recklessly destroy it are on the hook.